cooldog14/calculator-tp1/readme.md

 ---

 ### 📝 **Submission**
-- Lab to be completed individually or in pairs
+- Lab to be completed **individually or in pairs**
-- To be submitted by email before May 6th 11:59.
-In your mail, please include short notes (150 words max) explaining your methodology for developing the calculator as well as the difficulties you encountered (if any) and the assumptions you made.
+- To be submitted **by email before May 6th 11:59**.
+In your mail, please **include short notes** (150 words max) explaining your methodology for developing the calculator as well as the difficulties you encountered (if any) and the assumptions you made.
-- 0.5 bonus points will be awarded to students returning their assignment as a link to a public git repository.
+- 0.5 **bonus points** will be awarded to students returning their assignment as a link to a **public git repository**.
 Students who submit the lab as a Git repo also have until May 6th 11:59 to add commits to their project, even if they sent the repo link to the teacher before this date.
 - Questions about this lab can be submitted by email until April 23rd at 11:59 PM.
 - Students are allowed to make this lab in another language than java as long as :
   - they port the unit tests